ShZil/network-utilities/Scanner/README.md

 [22:32] I ~gave up on diagram from globalstuff~ am taking another approach to solving why `diagram` stays `None`.
 I'll change `Diagram()` to a Singleton.
 Singletons to the rescue!

+[22:44] Good singletons have their initialisation in __new__, not __init__.
+I had ChatGPT move the initialisation code and use `cls._instance` instead of `self`, because it's a repetitive task and boring.
+I could try to have a Find&Replace do that, but ChatGPT's input is in natural language, which is faster to think about for me.